peter28data/SQL-/README.md

 ## 🧪 Next Step: SQL Queries to Analyze Data
 2. Creative Strategy for Identifying Contact Information

+(Advanced Explanation)

 SQL operators such as 'LIKE' can be used to return values based on specific matching criteria.
 Integrating this operator with '%@%' will return a TRUE or FALSE if somewhere in the description box for the Service-Requests contains a value with any numbers of characters before and after the '@' such as "john123@gmail" or "jane123@outlook".

-(Advanced) Normally, the CAST function is used to change the data type of values.
+Normally, the CAST function is used to change the data type of values.
 However, a senior analyst can understand a creative strategy when converting TRUE and FALSE values to numeric indicators using a CAST function, enabling straightforward aggregation.
 As a result, we can quanitify how many records contain email adresses and calculate their proportion, as shown below.

 ---